 City of Taylor Tax Department – Frequently Asked Questions

 What is the millage rate?
-The Summer 2014 Homestead millage rate is 40.4025 mills.
-The Summer 2014 Non-Homestead millage rate is 58.4025 mills.
+The current Homestead millage rate is 40.8898 mills.
+The Non-Homestead millage rate is 58.8898 mills.
 The difference is the 18 mills levied on Non-Homestead properties by the Taylor School District.

 What is the difference between "real" and "personal" property?
 Real property is typically land, buildings (including homes) and other permanent structures.
 A homeowner pays real property taxes on their home.
 "Personal" property is typically machinery and equipment used in a business.
 A business taxpayer may therefore receive bills for both real and personal property.
 In Taylor, a personal property parcel number will start with the sequence 60-999-00.